 It’s a shame that Winter Brothers is one of those films we get to see only at film festivals and probably won’t get any distributor to show in commercial circuits.
 This is by far one of the most interesting and original movies of the year, with a cinematography and format that will make all the films from this list look like a cartoon for kids.
 The film tells the story of two brothers working as miners in Denmark.
 One of the brothers seems to live in his own world as he has strange habits and steals chemicals from the mine to produce liquor.
 One day, one of his co-workers die after drinking his liquor and people start to think he is guilty.
 Annoyed his strange habits, people start threatening him, which creates a conflict with everybody around him.
 Shot with real film, Winter Brothers is more like an experience than a movie with a story.
-Hlynur Pálmason uses the darkness, the dust, the snow and the forest as elements of his narrative to create a unique world that seem to be taken out of his character’s head, resulting in one of my favourite movies of 2017.
+Hlynur Pálmason uses the darkness, the dust, the snow and the forest as elements of his narrative to create a unique world that seems to be taken out of his character’s head, resulting in one of my favorite movies of 2017.

 05. “Lady Macbeth” by William Oldroyd (United Kingdom)

 Even though Lady Macbeth is a movie from 2016, the film was released in major countries only this year.
 Having The Beguiled by Sofia Coppola as a contrast for portraying psychosexual characters on a different century, Lady Macbeth excels for embracing its madness and feminist archetypes in a plot of everything can and will go wrong.
 After being bought for a piece of land, Katherine is forced to marry a man she doesn’t love and must be kept inside of the house, facing humiliation from her husband.
-When her husband travels for work, Katherine starts to leave her house and start a relationship with one of her workers.
-As the time pass and they fall in love, they decide to destroy everything that stand on their way, resulting in a shocking and incredible end.
+When her husband travels for work, Katherine starts to leave her house and starts a relationship with one of her workers.
+As the time pass and they fall in love, they decide to destroy everything that stands on their way, resulting in a shocking and incredible end.

 04. “Dunkirk” by Christopher Nolan (USA)

 It’s interesting to see that even though a lot of people loved Dunkirk, a lot of people also hated it.
-This may sound a little dull since this is the major reaction for most of the movies, but being a Christopher Nolan film with very opposite reactions is a little surprising, specially because I thought this film was amazing.
-This is the kind of film that needs to be watched on the movies.
+This may sound a little dull since this is the major reaction for most of the movies, but being a Christopher Nolan film with very opposite reactions is a little surprising, especially because I thought this film was amazing.
+This is the kind of film that needs to be watched in the movies.
 I haven’t seen on my home yet, but the format is for the big screen.
 It was shot on real film and the battles had real airplanes and real ships.
-The extras were real and everything you see on-screen is Christopher Nolan’s orquestra of chaos that is helped by a disturbing soundtrack by Hans Zimmers.
-On a world full of computerised blockbusters and super hero movies fighting space creatures, Dunkirk reminds me the essence of the 20th Century Cinema, where a good story was told without the need of many special effects.
+The extras were real and everything you see on-screen is Christopher Nolan’s orchestra of chaos that is helped by a disturbing soundtrack by Hans Zimmers.
+On a world full of computerized blockbusters and superhero movies fighting space creatures, Dunkirk reminds me the essence of the 20th Century Cinema, where a good story was told without the need of many special effects.
 And it doesn’t need to have an incredible story with incredible moments.
 Less is more.
 You may have not liked Dunkirk, but you can’t say is a bad film.

 03. “Three Billboards Outside Ebbing, Missouri” by Martin McDonagh (USA)

 This film hasn’t come out in many countries but I was fortunate to watch it at São Paulo Film Festival and I’m extremely glad I did.
 As you can see, it holds third place as the best movie of the year on this list and with reason.
 Three Billboards Outside Ebbing, Missouri is the example of true cinema.
-The directing, the editing, the pacing, the cinematography and the acting are just simply perfect.
+The directing, the editing, the pacing, the cinematography, and the acting are just simply perfect.
 Martin McDonagh creates a brilliant and original script of a mother whose daughter was raped and murder, puts up three billboards on a highway next to the small town of Ebbing blaming the cops for not finding the murderer.
 The cops, however, already have trouble with the citizens of the town, as they are known for being oppressive and racist.
-The billboards end up shaking the world of little Ebbing upside down, resulting with no doubt, the best original script of the year.
+The billboards end up shaking the world of little Ebbing upside down, resulting in no doubt, the best original script of the year.
 Frances McDormand is also fantastic by portraying the mother, along with Woody Harrelson and Sam Rockwell for playing the cops.
 Make sure to watch it once it comes out!

 02. “God’s Own Country” by Francis Lee (United Kingdom)

-Being one of the few British films of the list – and also winner of the Best British Independent Film Awards, God’s Own Country is probably one of the best LGBT dramas ever.
-Just as Call Me By Your Name, the film doesn’t have a necessity of explaining his relevance towards the theme, which is probably the biggest problem on LGBT movies nowadays.
+Being one of the few British films of the list – and also winner of the Best British Independent Film Awards, God’s Own Country is probably one of the best LGBTQ dramas ever.
+Just as Call Me By Your Name, the film doesn’t have a necessity of explaining his relevance towards the theme, which is probably the biggest problem on LGBTQ movies nowadays.
 Josh O’Connor delivers a breathtaking and powerful performance by playing Johnny, a problematic young man with alcohol problems that when is not taking care of his father’s farm, is out drinking and having sexual encounters with other boys.
 The arrival of an immigrant on their farm makes Johnny start a relationship with him, changing his life forever.
 Despite the same old story archetypes, God’s Own Country is a fresh movie about two people falling in love, and Francis Lee tells this story in an absurd beautiful way with England’s country-side scenery and a camera-movement that is almost like is one of the film’s characters.

 01. “Call Me By Your Name” by Luca Guadagnino (Italy/USA)

 Well, what can I say?
 It’s a little bit of a cliché by now, but Call Me By Your Name is the best movie of the year.
-I think the two major reasons is that the movie it’s incredibly loose and doesn’t necessary follow the arc of the three acts and it’s so emotional and touching that is impossible not to relate with Elio and Oliver as the credits go by.
+I think the two major reasons is that the movie it’s incredibly loose and doesn’t necessarily follow the arc of the three acts and it’s so emotional and touching that is impossible not to relate with Elio and Oliver as the credits go by.
 The film is a beautiful homage to Eric Rhomer and André Téchiné’s films by portraying different romantic relationships on the country-side of Europe during summer, using the bodies of statues and the characters to portray desire and sexual tension.
 Timothee Chalament is incredible as Elio, as Luca Guadagnino, who keeps surprising me each time and I can’t wait to see his next movies.
 More than that, I can’t wait for everybody to watch Call Me By Your Name!